brettjrea/Debian_Strapi_Backend_API/README.md

 *You might now want to [install a Gatsby.js w/ Emotion and TailwindCSS.](https://github.com/brettjrea/Gatsby_Typescript_Emotion_TailwindCSS) frontend*

-### This is a copy-paste oneliner for those who may be weary of using a script.
+### This is a copy-paste oneliner for those who dont want to use a script.

 ```
 sudo apt update -y && sudo apt upgrade -y &&